harrycresswell/harry/site/content/notes/practical-javascript-objects.md

----
++++
-title: "Objects"
+title = "Objects"
-date: "2018-10-29T11:28:49+01:00"
+date = "2018-10-29T11:28:49+01:00"
-slug: "practical-javascript-objects"
+slug = "practical-javascript-objects"
-tags: ["JavaScript"]
-description: "Objects allow you to group your functions together, so everything related to your todo list is in one place and easy to access."
+tags = ["JavaScript", "Coursenotes"] description = "Objects allow you to group your functions together, so everything related to your todo list is in one place and easy to access." syndicate = "false"
----
++++

 This is Part 3 of my notes on Gordon Zhu’s [Practical JavaScript](https://watchandcode.com/p/practical-javascript).
 This part focuses on turning the standalone functions created in [part 2](notes/gordon-zhus-practical-javascript-functions/) to methods on an Object.